stsiwo/e-commerce-starter-kits/api/src/main/java/com/iwaodev/domain/note.md

   - if isDiscount = true
     - discount price is not null
     - disount start date and before end date.
-  - color & size combination must be unique  -> validate at app service
+  - color & size combination must be unique  -> use repository

   // price logic (no relation to validation)